Flint Brewing Company Building: History

 In 1896, William Willdanger, Robert Wisler, and Adam Ketterman established the Flint Brewing Company.
 They constructed this utilitarian building on Saginaw Street as a brewery and began an aggressive advertising campaign that won them a share of the local market.
 The brewery remained successful until 1915, when Genesee County voted to go dry.
 The Flint Brewing Company went bankrupt and the building closed.
 Later in 1915, a group of Methodists purchased the building and turned it into the Lakeside Methodist Episcopal Church, as a way of demonstrating religion's victory over alcohol.
 Within a few years the church moved out, and a trucking firm began using the building as warehouse space.
 By the mid-1920s, the Acetylene Welding Company and the Boyd Sign Factory were also using the building, and in 1928 the Flint Casket and Woodwork Company moved in.

 In the early 1930s, Genesee County repealed its prohibition ordinance, and in 1933 the Flint Hill Brewing Company purchased the building and refitted it to restart brewing beer.
 The company was successful, and in 1939, it was purchased by the White Seal Brewing Company.
-In 1949 White Seal was absorbed by Valley Brewing, who used the building until 1953, when larger conglomerates began taking over the local the beer market.
+In 1949 White Seal was absorbed by Valley Brewing, who used the building until 1953, when larger conglomerates began taking over the local beer market.
 The brewery remained vacant until 1965, when the Flint Automation company Machinery Manufacturers moved in.
 They left in 1971, and the brewery was again vacant until purchased by local developers in 1980.
 The building eventually burned, and what remained was demolished in 1992.